RSA

 Threshold RSA Key Generation

-While RSA key using MPC is possible, the current state-of-the-art protocols for doing this are not very efficient.
+While generating an RSA key using MPC is possible, the current state-of-the-art protocols for doing this are not very efficient.
 This is the reason why Builder Vault does not currently provide methods for RSA key generation in MPC.
-Instead, you will have to import an RSA key generated outside the Builder Vault, for example in a secure hardware module (HSM), and then migrate the RSA key to Builder Vault using the import method described below.
+Instead, you will have to import an RSA key generated outside the Builder Vault, for example in a hardware security module (HSM), and then migrate the RSA key to Builder Vault using the import method described below.

 Key Import